Teeuwynn rode horses for decades, including her beloved Appaloosa, Aspen, and qualified at state and national levels in

 So you have (or are getting) a beautiful chestnut horse or pony, or perhaps you have a new foal coming into the world.
 How exciting!
 But now, you need to find a name worthy of the wonderful new creature entering your life.

 One way to find fiery names is to look to other languages and mythologies.
 Below, you will find twenty fiery names that might inspire you in your quest.

 This is a Turkish female name that means flame.
 It would work for any female chestnut horse, but would work especially well for a brightly colored one.
 Although the name is feminine in Turkish, you could also choose to use it for a gelding or stallion.

 This Czechoslovakian name means fire.
 It would work well for a chestnut mare with a blazing spirit or one who likes to run as fast as a flame.
 It might work especially well for an Eastern European breed of horse, like the Konik or East Bulgarian.

 Belenus is a Celtic name that probably meant brilliant or bright.
 It could work wonderfully for a chestnut gelding or stallion with complimentary white stockings or a blaze, or for a particularly smart horse.

 The Celtic goddess Brighid, or Brigit, was a goddess of poetry and fire.
 This name would be lovely for a mare with a poetic soul or flashy markings.
 This name could also work well for a mare with a particularly lush and flowing mane and tail that give her that dramatic, poetic feel.

 This bright name is Latin for “fiery.”
-Think of naming a foal the color of a copper penny this name or any horse with a brash, fiery temperament.
+Think of naming a foal the color of a copper penny this name.
+You could also give this name to any horse with a brash, fiery temperament.

 This famous Greek feminine name means sparkling or the fiery sun.
 In mythology, Electra was King Agamemnon’s daughter.
 Electra was also the heroine of a famous Greek tragedy by the poet Sophocles.
 Because of the range of meanings, this name has it could be good for a number of chestnut foals and horses.